ginanelson98/ParallelComputing/README.md

 Q3: Lambda expression implementation of comparators.

-Q4: Make sensible use of parallel computing (using multithreading) in the body of method sort(int low, int n) see q4 SortingAlg.java
+Q4: Make sensible use of parallel computing (using multithreading) in the body of method sort(int low, int n).